 I am currently undergoing cancer treatment and have a reduced immune system, do I have to come to the workplace?

 Employees who, for example, undergo cancer treatment or have serious underlying medical conditions should be offered the opportunity to work from home or to adapt their work tasks with minimal social contact. contact your nearest manager.

 An employee has fallen ill, what should we do?

 If an employee becomes ill, he or she must report illness as usual and it is important that you as a manager keep in touch with employees during the period of illness.
 According to collective agreements, we can in special cases abolish the requirement for a medical certificate.
 As employees today may have difficulty obtaining a medical certificate, we do not require it.
-On the other hand, a medical certificate is required for sick leave longer than 21 days, otherwise the Swedish Social Insurance Agency will not pay any compensation.
+On the other hand, a medical certificate is required for sick leave on day 22, otherwise the Swedish Social Insurance Agency will not pay any compensation.
 The healthcare in Norrbotten can issue medical certificates by telephone.

 Who informs our students about new time and possible form of the exam?